 The dermal pedicle flap consists of the full thickness of the skin and is attached by tissue where it receives its blood supply.
 An incision is made on each side of the chest along the lower pectoral muscle fold.
 The nipple areolar complex is then downsized and placed in a new opening.
 The ideal candidate is a large-breasted, or ptotic, individual.
-This procedure does result in scarring.

 An incision is made around the areola and continues down the midline of the breast.
 The incision continues across the inframammary crease.
 This procedure allows for reshaping and sculpting of the entire breast.
 The ideal candidate for this procedure is one with overly large or ptotic breast tissue as other procedures will result in excess skin around the breast.